kyleterry/sufr/README.md

 # SUFR
 SUFR (Simple URL and Fact Repository) is the successor to shitbucket.
 In short, it is a self-hosted URL bookmarker.
+Checkout my personal copy http://sufr.kyleterry.com/ for an idea of what it looks like.
+I upload new builds all the time.

 ## Install
 * Clone or `go get github.com/kyleterry/sufr` into your `$GOPATH`